vsharma-git/virtualHOTAS/README.md

 2. Stream deck - you know how to make a UI and send inputs, it should be possible to connect to an API for OBS.

 ## 🗺 Roadmap
-- Update logic of UI buttons to report long press.
+- (✔ Done 30MAY2024) Update logic of UI buttons to report long press.
 Right now, I can only record a tap but not long or sustained button presses.
+- Update logic of the css grid so that adding buttons does not require updating CSS for each button.

 ## 🎹 Keybindings
 ### Phone only